troberts777/Savage-Worlds-Web-Tools/README.md

 ##Overview
 This is a collection of javascript web applications for the Savage Worlds pen and paper role playing system owned by Pinnacle Entertainment Group.

 A few may question why I chose HTML/JS for this app instead of traditional compile and distrubute.
 The primary reason was accessiblity.
 I can use the same code on an iPad, a Mac Pro, a Windows XP machine, Linux and even my daughter's Kindle.
-I'm not afraid of closing my source up so the the accessabiliy of javascript (although the distributed code is minified) was a bonus to me not a burden.
+I'm not afraid of closing my source up so the the accessibility of javascript (although the distributed code is minified) was a bonus to me not a burden.

 **This is a encapsulated app that can be used completly offline once it's on your device.**